MiriFurman1/Happy-pet/README.md

-<h1> Happy Pet- a website for pet adoption</h1> <br/>
+<h1> Happy Pet- a website for pet adoption</h1>
 <h3>Description</h3><br/>
-<p>The goal of this project is to make an animal adoption site, to make the adoption process easier for the organizations and for the people who are looking for adopt. <p><br/>
+<p>The goal of this project is to make an animal adoption site, to make the adoption process easier for the organizations and for the people who are looking for adopt. <p>
-<p>This is my first big project and it took me about a week </p><br/>
+<p>This is my first big project and it took me about a week. </p><br/>
 <h3>Technologies used:</h3>
 <ul>
 <li>React</li>